 So half of all sales aren’t sales-ready now, but will eventually close?
 That means that, yes, half of all sales are in aged leads.
 The competition here must be stiff, right?
 Wrong.
 Around 95% of agents do not call after the first week.
 They just give up.
 Instead, all those agents are chasing the 2–5% of sales that are found in fresh real-time leads.
 The other 45% or more of sales found in aged leads?
 Not so much.
 So that is your opportunity.

 Why doesn’t everyone use aged leads then?

-But the truth is that us humans are slow to change.
+But the truth is that we humans are slow to change.
 For many there is also the herd mentality, to keep doing what everyone else is doing.
 This keeps many from trying aged leads to start.
-Some others try, but have trouble with shifting gears, don’t know how to work a volume-based system, or aren’t consistent enough with their approach.
+Some others try but have trouble with shifting gears, don’t know how to work a volume-based system, or aren’t consistent enough with their approach.